DaJoker29/ariadne/ROADMAP.md

 - [Continuous Integration](#continuous-integration)

 ## Descriptions

+### After some thought, I think this will be the main conceit of this app.
+User builds a project and manages all of the aspects below within said project.
+Project chat, project to-dos, project events and file sharing, etc. Kind of like Basecamp only I'm going to gear it more towards my needs and preferences.

 ### Switch to React
 Moving from AngularJS to ReactJS single-page application.
 No technical reasons really.
 I just kind of want to build something with ReactJS.